atomicscale/youtube-dl/ESOF-Docs/ENTREGA4.md

 It's very easy to identify and separate the tests.
 Some of the most basic are the _download_, _url_, _infoExtractor_ and _http_ tests which are easy to understand and very straightforward.
 Major bugs in the more fault prone functions of **Youtube-DL** (mainly extractors) can be cought running this, but it's not so easy to run them quickly and specifically for a single combo of _url/extractor_.

 The pertinence of aproaches to some aspects sepcific to some extractor can be questioned.
 We can see this in tests as _age restriction_ wich exists only to check Youtube and Youporn and many Youtube related tests that can be small crumbs of old tests from the time when **Youtube-DL** only had the ability to download Youtube videos (_youtube signature_ and _youtube lists_).
-A different aproach could be the integration of the age restriction and list
+A different aproach could be the integration of the age restriction and list.

 ##Test Statistics and analytics